Alwyn Court: Lobby and atrium

 The main lobby on Seventh Avenue, created in 1938, replaces the original lobby at the corner of Seventh Avenue and 58th Street.
 It contained peppermint-green walls with white plaster ornament, as well as a foyer with glass doors.
 The lobby contained ornamentation themed to music, including a red-marble mantlepiece in the foyer with carvings of pipes, horns, and violins, as well as lighting fixtures shaped like lyres.
 Some of this decoration has since been removed.
 North of the lobby is a retail space, accessed from the corner entrance, which houses the Petrossian caviar bar.
 Petrossian contains a private residents' entrance from the lobby.

 The atrium at the center of the building is octagonal, with four longer sides parallel to the main dimensions of the building, as well as four chamfered corners.
 The atrium was originally an air shaft, with 286 frosted windows overlooking it.
-Between 1979 and 1981, the air shaft was covered with a skylight, and the courtyard was landscaped with a fountain, trees, and caged birds.
+Between 1979 and 1981, the air shaft was covered with a skylight.
+The courtyard was landscaped with a fountain and trees, becoming an enclosed atrium.
+At the first floor, the atrium was re-clad with multicolored marbles, and some stone benches were installed.
+In the public corridors surrounding the atrium, the windows were replaced with railings.
 The atrium's facade contains a trompe l'oeil mural painted by artist Richard Haas.
 The mural, painted in several hues of tan, depicts imitation architectural detail resembling the facade of the exterior.